tvbeat/public/docs/freesat.md

 ## Basics

-+ **Subscribers (SUB)**: Are defined as all Subscribers of a given platform and in practice represent a household in which one or more Devices are present.
++ **Subscribers (SUB)**: Are defined as all Subscribers of a given platform and in practice represent a household in which one or more devices are present.
 If more than one device in the same SUB is consuming content at the same time, viewing of each device is divided by the number of active devices in order to get viewing of the entire SUB.
-SUB can watch a total of one minute of content in the span of one minute.By default a subscriber is considered to be inactive after there hasn't been activity on any of the subscribers' devices for 35 consecutive days.
+SUB can watch a total of one minute of content in the span of one minute.By default a subscriber is considered to be inactive after there hasn't been activity on any of the subscribers' devices for 25 consecutive days.
 + **Devices (DEV)**: Are defined as all devices capable of receiving content from Providers and are further subdivided in STBs and Other (mobile phones, tablets, smart TVs etc...)
 + **Channel persistence (Zap interval)**:Is a minimum time interval that a unit has to be tuned to a given channel in order for that viewing to be attributed to said channel.
 Channel persistence is 15 seconds, and these seconds are counted into total viewing if the threshold is reached (ie. if viewing is longer than 15 seconds).
 + **BTU** - Base Time Unit: 1 minute, all calculations are minute based